-Philip joined the Mote team in February 2017.
-His research interests focus primarily on determining how anthropogenic stressors, like ocean acidification and elevated seawater temperatures will impact the reproductive biology, development, and behavior of one of Florida’s most lucrative fisheries, the Florida stone crab.
+Dr. Philip Gravinese joined the Mote team in February 2017.
+His research interests focus primarily on determining how environmental stressors, like ocean acidification, elevated seawater temperatures, hypoxia, and red tide will impact the reproductive biology, development, and behavior of commercially important crustaceans (stone crabs, blue crabs, and spiny lobster).
 During his Master’s research he raised larval stone crabs from hatching in order to perform experiments that were designed to characterize how stone crab larvae control their vertical swimming in response to endogenous and exogenous cues (light, pressure and gravity).

-Phil’s research has the potential to address this critical knowledge-gap by enhancing the functional understanding of trends that modulate successful recruitment into the fishery.
+Dr. Gravinese’s research has the potential to identify trends that may modulate successful recruitment in several crustacean fisheries.
 A more comprehensive understanding of how post-larvae and juveniles respond to combined environmental stressors will provide additional tools for managers to use in their interpretation of crustacean fishery data.
-The results from this work can be incorporated into predictive models designed to estimate population sizes as anthropogenic disturbances continue to drive environmental changes into the future.
+The results from this work can be incorporated into predictive models designed to estimate population sizes as natural and anthropogenic disturbances continue to drive environmental changes into the future.

-Phil also brings 10+ years of teaching experience to Mote.
-He spent five years teaching in Florida’s public schools and as an adjunct professor for Eastern Florida State College before returning to pursue his Ph.D. in 2011.
+Dr. Gravinese also brings 13+ years of teaching experience to Mote.
+He spent six years teaching in Florida’s public schools and as an adjunct professor for Eastern Florida State College before returning to pursue his Ph.D. in 2011.
 During his Ph.D., he participated in an NSF Fellowship that partnered graduate students with educators to integrate parts of his dissertation research into thematic lessons for K-12 students.
 He still teaches as an adjunct for St. Petersburg College.

-Phil’s passion for outreach stems from his extensive teaching background.
+Dr. Gravinese’s passion for outreach stems from his extensive teaching background.
 Throughout his Ph.D. he attempted to bridge the communication gap between the scientific community and the general public by incorporating the underlying concepts of his research into educational lessons.
 In 2012, he co-founded an international marine-science film-making competition for K–12 students called Youth Making Ripples.
 The Youth Making Ripples program challenges the next generation of ocean enthusiasts to promote marine conservation messages using film and 21st century technology.
-Since its inception, the Youth Making Ripples Film Festival has received 400 submissions from over 1200 elementary, middle, and high school students from around the world.
+Since its inception, the Youth Making Ripples Film Festival has received 600 submissions from over 2000 elementary, middle, and high school students from around the world.

 B.S., Marine Biology Florida Institute of Technology 2003